jatkinson1000/dotfiles/.github/README.md

 ## Contents

 * `.dotfiles/` - The main git repo and any files I don't want to appear in $HOME
-  * `README.md` - description of how to set up and maintain this system.
   * `LICENSE` - license for this repository
   * `.software_list` - list of software to install to ensure dotfiles operate correctly
+* `.github` - directory to allow github to detect the README
+  * `README.md` - description of how to set up and maintain this system.

 ## Branches